apigear-io/apigear-docs/content/en/maker/tutorial.md

       - name: decrement
 ```

 The demo API now needs to be linked to the blueprint rules document.
-This is done from within a solution, which links API modules to blueprints.
+This is done from within a solution document, which links API modules to blueprints.

-Create a solution document from within ApiGear Studio also called `demo`, and the content should look like this.
+Open ApiGear Studio and create a solution document also called `demo`, and the content should look like this.

 ```yaml
 # demo.solution.yaml